elsensoy/model_error_uq_plasma/README.md

 #### Note:

 This command can be run from any directory within the project.
 PDM ensures correct execution from the project root.
+See link here for more details: https://pdm-project.org/latest/usage/scripts/

 ---